Skip to main content

 Reading it on a ship, six weeks from anywhere, with people who had no reason to choose each other, it lands somewhere deeper.

 The mechanic leaves a plate of food outside someone's door without a word.
 The pilot lies to command for a crewmate she barely trusts yet.
-The medic sits in the corridor outside a closed room, not saying anything, just there.

 You are holding your breath and you do not notice until the scene ends.